Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 There are some good insect repellent products on the market, such as Farnam's Flys-Off Insect Repellent for Dogs, or if you prefer products that are natural and non-toxic, you can invest in a product like Dr. Dog Bug N'Out.

-So try to keep your pet safe against pesky mosquitoes (which also cause heartworm, by the way), black flies, chiggers, horse flies, and more while making the outdoors look like a successful and rewarding experience.
-With fewer bugs in the way, your dog will be better able to face its fears (since some bugs will still be around eventually) but without being overwhelmed to the extent of being asked to come back inside.
+So, try to keep your pet safe against pesky mosquitoes (which also cause heartworm, by the way), black flies, chiggers, horse flies.
+With fewer bugs in the way, your dog will be better able to face its fears (since some bugs will still be around, eventually) without being overwhelmed to the extent of being asked to come back inside.